asdingfs/pleco-to-anki-script/README.txt

 sqlite3, for cedict lookups
 peewee, ORM for sqlite3

 found some weaknesses in some package, e.g.:
 - in pinyin_jyutping_sentence: does not seem to support multiple pronounciations of a hanzi characters
 - dragonmapper, for pinyin <-> zhuyin

+errors:
+- Some unique pronounciation (e.g. yō) raises an error, current limitations of dragonmapper library

+limitations:
+- Some inaccurate transliteration, e.g. 說 is always transliterated to shuì instead of shuō, regardless of context

 that's why this package uses three different libraries to utilise the strengths of each package